-- 8.4 Within 20 working days from the receipt of the local authority's home to school transport decision, a parent can make a written request asking for a review of the decision. - 8.5 A parent will be advised of the right for a review within the decision letter. - 8.6 The request for review should be made by completing the Transport Decision Review Form.
+- 8.4 Within 20 working days from the receipt of the local authority's home to school transport decision, a parent can make a request asking for a review of the decision. - 8.5 A parent will be advised of the right for a review within the decision letter. - 8.6 The request for review should be made by completing the transport appeal form online.
+A link will be provided by email.
 The parent should state the reason why the decision should be reviewed and given details of any personal and/or family circumstances the parent believes should be considered when the decision is reviewed. - 8.7 Within 20 working days of the receipt of the parent's written request a senior officer will review the original decision and will notify the parent by way of detailed written notification of the outcome of the review. - 8.8 The decision letter will contain the following - 8.8.1 The nature of the decision reached; - 8.8.2 How the review was conducted (including any standards followed e.g., Road Safety GB) - 8.8.3 Information regarding other parties consulted - 8.8.4 What factors were considered - 8.8.5 Information how the parent can escalate their case to stage 2 if appropriate